 For many, the first stop for financial support for children with disabilities is some form of medical insurance to cover medical costs.
 Insurance plans intended to cover the medical costs of a child with a disability are often not as robust as they should be.
-As a result there can be undue strain on the child and the family’s finances.
+There can be undue strain on the child and the family’s finances.
 Insurance plans take many different forms and each comes with their own benefits, limitations, and restrictions.

 Private Insurance Options